dromarnrc/Modified-Generalized-Weights/README.md

 # Modified-Generalized-Weights
-A new method for modeling main effects and interactions of input variables in Artificial Neural Networks This code is opened for any number of inputs.
+A new method for modeling main effects and interactions of input variables in Artificial Neural Networks This code is opened for any number of inputs but used with one hidden layer.

 How to use this code :